jecki/DHParser/CONTRIBUTING.md

 from a certain node, it is a waste to transform all the child nodes first.

-As the tree is traversed anyway, there no good reason why certain transformation routines should not already be called on the way up.
+As the tree is traversed anyway, there is no good reason why certain transformation routines should not already be called on the way up.
 Of course, as most routines more or less assume depth first, we would need two transformation tables one for the routines that are called on the